 Living in the Hudson Valley of New York also meant that I got to do some cool outdoorsy things.
-I went skiing in the winters, hiked mountains, went parasailing and camping, but there was also a lot that we didn’t do.
+I went skiing in the winters, hiked mountains and went camping.
+I even went on two Hawaiian parasailing tours with my parents, but there was also a lot that we didn’t do as a family.

 I never really learned how to garden or sew or bake.
 My mom was a master knitter and crocheter, but she never taught me, and I suppose I never asked.
 Those were just things she did.
 Actually, I do knit now, but it was my daughter who taught me!